Skip to main content

 timestamp (build-)insertHashAlgorithm <outputLength> <ianaName> <oid> <status> <multihash>

 Command to insert a new hash algorithm.
 The JWT is set in the headers.
-This method requires admin rights in the Trusted Apps Registry.
+This method requires admin rights in the Trusted Policies Registry.

 Use the build- prefix to call the API helper to build the transaction.
 If this prefix is not set then the command will perform the following steps: